Sakif1997/WordPress-PlugIn-Testing/README.md

 	}
 }
 ```
-Replication of three, four, and five scenarios(3,4, and 5):
+#### Replication of three, four, and five scenarios(3,4, and 5):
 3. If Active, navigate to the WP Dark Mode & continue.
 Otherwise, Install the Plugin and Activate it.
 4. Enable Backend Darkmode from Settings -> General Settings.
 5. Validate whether the Darkmode is working or not on the Admin Dashboard.
 To replicate those scenario:
 Fields xpath:
 Overview of the sleecing path of the login page image:
 ![inspectInstall](https://github.com/Sakif1997/Daraz-AutomationTesting-PageObjectModeling/assets/45315685/b0025c3d-7a7e-4b84-b111-e0b99e0c850e)

-PlugIn menu option = "//div[@class='wp-menu-image dashicons-before dashicons-admin-plugins']"
-Add new plugin option ="//a[@href='plugin-install.php']"
-Add plugins Page = "//h1[normalize-space()='Add Plugins']"
-Search pluginfields = "//input[@id='search-plugins']"
-Dark mode Desire Plugin = "//a[contains(text(),'WP Dark Mode – Best Dark Mode Plugin for WordPress')]"
-Install plugin button = "//a[@aria-label='Install WP Dark Mode – Best Dark Mode Plugin for WordPress with Social Sharing 4.2.2 now']"
-ACTIVATE button= "//a[normalize-space()='Activate']"

 After login to dashbord go to plugin option in the menu bar and hover to wait add plugins option is visible, then click it and wait for track the Add plugins page visible then fill up search field to search WP Dark Mode when the desire plug in option visible then install it and wait for activation button appears and the activate it.
 Videp guidence:
 ![inspectInstall](https://github.com/Sakif1997/Daraz-AutomationTesting-PageObjectModeling/assets/45315685/b0025c3d-7a7e-4b84-b111-e0b99e0c850e)

+This class appears to represent a set of methods related to setting up Dark Mode settings in a WordPress environment.
+Here's a brief overview of the class:

+* Element Locators:
+DARKMODESETTINGSMENU: Locator for the WP Dark Mode settings menu.
+WaitDMsettingsVisible: Locator for the "Settings" link to wait for visibility.
+WaitSettingPage: Locator for the heading on the WP Dark Mode Settings page.
+EnableBackendDarkMode: Locator for enabling backend dark mode.
+DASHBOARD: Locator for the Dashboard link.
+WaitDashbord: Locator for waiting for the Dashboard heading to be visible.
+VALIDATEMODEBUTTON: Locator for a button to validate the dark mode.
+Method: setUpSetting()
+* Performs a series of actions to set up Dark Mode settings:
+Hovers over the Dark Mode settings menu.
+Waits for the "Settings" link to be visible.
+Clicks on the "Settings" link.
+Waits for the WP Dark Mode Settings page to be visible.
+Clicks on the button to enable backend dark mode.
+Clicks on the Dashboard link.
+Waits for the Dashboard heading to be visible.
+Clicks on the button to validate the dark mode.
+Takes screenshots at two different points in the process.
 Plugin install to activation
 ```ruby
 package TestingMethodsAndPages;